Introduction: Open Source Turtle Robot (OSTR)

 What is Open Source?
 If you can look past licences and lawyers, Open Source is a philosophy that ideas should be shared, and if you use an idea you attribute the originator, and if you improve on it, you should share your improvement.
 Every part of this project, from the circuit board to the 3D designs, are available for study, replicating, and improving.
 Not only that, but it was designed and programmed used Open Source programs like Arduino and KiCad.
 All you would have to do is use a computer running Linux (an Open Source operating system) and print the parts on a RepRap based 3D printer (an Open Source project), and you would have Open Source Turtles All the Way Down.
 This project is certified as Open Source Hardware by the OSHWA.

-This project is just the latest iteration of my “Low-Cost, Arduino Compatible Robot”, which in turn is based on the work of others (as indicated in the parts section).
-Improvements include a printed circuit board for ease of construction and robustness, infrared sensors for obstacle detection, and a more compact and stiff chassis for more accurate movement and lower printing cost.
+This project is just the latest iteration of my “Low-Cost, Arduino Compatible Robot”, which in turn is based on the work of others.
+The concept of two wheel drive with pen in the center is from the Mirobot.
+Improvements over the Arduino version include a printed circuit board for ease of construction and robustness, infrared sensors for obstacle detection, and a more compact and stiff chassis for more accurate movement and lower printing cost.
 Rewiring port assignments and firmware improvements help remove stuttering caused by Arduino’s digialWrite() inefficiencies.

 In keeping with the engineering fields we are exploring, this project is broken into three distinct sections: